tw-bc-group/did-specs/README.md

 ## Verifiable Credential
 Verifiable Credential is a set of one or more claims/assertions.
 It has `Metadata`, `Claim` and `Proof` properties.
-A alumniCredential, for example, the Metadata of it could include the credential's type, issuer, issue time, etc. A Cliam could be **who is a alumni of an University** and the University then sign the credential in digital to give a proof for later verify.
+A alumniCredential, for example, the Metadata of it could include the credential's type, issuer, issue time, etc. A Claim could be **who is a alumni of an University** and the University then sign the credential in digital to give a proof for later verify.

 ![A verifiable credential example](./imgs/verifiable-credential.svg)
 ### VC Definition